a bimillennial re-evaluation

 Valerie Hope (Open University) – ‘Grieving for Augustus: emotion and control in Roman imperial mourning ritual’

-Steven J. Green (Leeds) – ‘ex Augusti praescripto imperaturum se professus (Suet.
+Steven J. Green (UCL) – ‘ex Augusti praescripto imperaturum se professus (Suet.
 Nero 10): spinning a model for a young prince’

 Shaun Tougher (Cardiff) – ‘Julian Augustus on Augustus: a view from late antiquity’

 Martin Lindner (Göttingen) – ‘In Search of a German Princeps: Günther Birkenfeld and his Augustus novels (1934-1962)’

 Keynote speaker: Karl Galinsky (Austin Texas) – ‘Augustus – an assessment’

 - Late antique responses (including Symmachus, Julian, Servius)